Coronavirus death toll jumps as government tries to contain outbreak

 Chinese health officials have warned that people who are carrying the virus but not showing any symptoms may still be contagious, which could complicate early detection and isolation efforts.

-The Department of State has said it would evacuate its personnel and some private U.S. citizens on a plane departing from Wuhan to San Francisco on Tuesday.
+As part of what is called the “repatriation effort” around 240 U.S. citizens are scheduled to arrive this week at the airport in Anchorage, Alaska, for refueling, the Alaska Department of Health and Social Services said.

+The terminal in Anchorage is not open to the public.
+Everyone on board will be screened by Chinese and U.S. officials before leaving Wuhan, the Alaska health department said, and no one with symptoms will be allowed to leave on the plane.

-Other countries, including France, Australia, Spain, Iraq and Japan, are also looking into moving their citizens out of the city.
+Other countries, including France, Australia, Spain, Iraq and Japan, were also said to have been looking into moving their citizens out of the city.

 Reuters reported Monday that China has allocated nearly $9 billion to help contain the virus.